OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 ## Directory structure

+  - `group-vars`: Ansible variable definitions for groups of machines.
   - `host-vars`: Ansible variable definitions for specific machines.
   - `initial-boot`: files for installing a basic OS on first boot
       - `morchella`: usb setup drive for the firewall server